Universal positive mass theorems: Abstract

 \section{Abstract}

-In this paper, we recast Witten's proof of the positive mass theorem in a more abstract setting.
-This enables us to prove that it is not specific of the spinor bundle nor of its Dirac operator, and we show that any choice of an irreducible natural bundle and a very large choice of first-order operators lead to a positive mass theorem along the same lines if the necessary curvature conditions are satisfied.
+In this paper, we develop a general study of contributions at infinity of Bochner-Weitzenb\"ock-type formulas on asymptotically flat manifolds, inspired by Witten's proof of the positive mass theorem.
+As an application, we show that similar proofs can be obtained in a much more general setting as any choice of an irreducible natural bundle and a very large choice of first-order operators may lead to a positive mass theorem along the same lines if the necessary curvature conditions are satisfied.